 Sunday August 13, 2006 Day 6

-The forecasts predict another calm and hot day.
-I have no idea what the program of the day is going to be other than that Ivi’s mother and our childhood friend Evi and her husband are expected to arrive from Athens this evening.
+The forecasts predicted another calm and hot day.
+I had no idea what the program of the day was going to be other than that Ivi’s mother and our childhood friend Evi and her husband are expected to arrive from Athens this evening.